aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/policy.md

 This policy can be deployed and enforced by OPA and Gatekeeper within the Crossplane environment.
 When a user attempts to provision an RDS database resource through Crossplane with a size larger than 20, the policy will be evaluated, and if the conditions are met, the provisioning request will be denied.

-Lets use the `opa` to evaluate our policy against different an invalid database specifications (i.e. 30GB).
+Lets use the `opa` to evaluate our policy against different an invalid database specifications.

+### Test Invalid DB with opa

+Using a invalid database specification (i.e. 30GB) lets use opa to evaluate

 ```file
 automation/controlplanes/crossplane/policy/opa/db-invalid.json